RichMorin/superfast-batch-importer/readme.md

 Selma   4
 ````

-**If you use `node_auto_index` as the index name, you can also initially populate Neo4j's automatic node index which is then
+**If you use `node_auto_index` as the index name,
+you can also initially populate Neo4j's automatic node index
-later used and and updated while working with the database.**
+which is then later used and updated while working with the database.**

-In the relationships-file you can optionally specify that the start and end-node should be looked up from the index in the same way
+In the relationships-file, you can optionally specify that the start and end-node
+should be looked up from the index in the same way.

 ````
 name:string:users	name:string:users	type	    since   counter:int